dime1897/DEP_Project/spring-with-zeromq/slides/Communication styles (ZeroMQ).md

 In the following, we're going to exlpore in particular the REQ-REP and the PUB-SUB pattern.

+### PUSH - PULL and PAIR - PAIR patterns

+PUSH-PULL sockets simply involve producers sending messages via the PUSH socket and consumers reading from the PULL socket.
+This configuration is also recommended for load balancing because the PUSH socket distributes messages in a round-robin manner among the connected PULL sockets.
+We won't go into the specifics of this configuration as the following (DEALER-ROUTER) is quite similar.

+PAIR-PAIR sockets are exclusively connected sockets, essentially implementing PUSH-PULL in both directions but only between the two endpoints.
+This is not particularly useful for us since we may need to communicate with multiple endpoints simultaneously.

 ### REQUEST - REPLY pattern

 First of all we need to specify that this pattern builds one-to-one synchronous communications between nodes and data are exchanged in envelopes.
 Those are fundamental because they allow packaging data with an address without altering the data itself.
 This enables the creation of intermediaries like APIs and proxies that manage addresses independently of message content.
 Moreover, the envelope contains the return address for replies so it facilitates round-trip request-reply dialogs in a stateless ZeroMQ network.
 The good news is that REQ and REP sockets manage envelopes automatically, where developers typically don't interact directly with them.